playtinum/my-anime-list-season-simkl-liks/README.md

-# my-anime-list-season-simkl-liks
+# tempermokey-MAL-season-simkl-links
-This repository adds links to simkl page of respective anime to the title of all season animes
+This repository contains a tempermonkey script, that adds links to simkl page of respective anime to the title of all season animes